Kia XCeed hatchback review

 "The Kia XCeed manages to look more stylish and ride more comfortably than the Ceed on which it’s based”

 - Comfortable suspension

 - Well equipped

-- Optional safety kit
+- Some safety kit limited to top trims

 - PHEV has a smaller boot

 Based on the hatchback but 43mm taller and with a striking new design, the XCeed's body only shares its front doors with the Ceed.
-It has a longer, taller bonnet, a new grille, and bumpers with a skid-plate style finish.
-It's also fitted with LED headlights as standard and black wheelarches to complement its taller suspension and chunky wheels and tyres.
+It has a longer, taller bonnet, a new grille and bumpers with a skid-plate style finish.
+It's also fitted with LED headlights as standard and black wheel arches to complement its taller suspension and chunky wheels and tyres.

-The Kia XCeed is better looking than the normal Ceed and more fun to drive than a Sportage, so it's not lacking in desirability.
+The Kia XCeed is better looking than the normal Ceed and more fun to drive than a Stonic, so it's not lacking in desirability.
 However, the engines aren't the best in its class, and a conventional estate or SUV would both be more practical.
-Ultimately, it’s likely to come down to which body style you prefer but if the XCeed is your favourite, we think the 1.5-litre petrol in '3' trim represents the pick of the range.
+Ultimately, it’s likely to come down to which body style you prefer but, if the XCeed is your favourite, we think the 1.5-litre petrol in '3' trim represents the pick of the range.

 Its slight shortcomings in terms of practicality and fuel efficiency don’t matter to owners, it seems.
 The XCeed was ranked the new best car to own in our 2022 Driver Power owner satisfaction survey, with sky-high scores in every section.
 In fact, seven Kia models came in the top 20 of our 75-car list.